-*[BETA] Check back here often—this information is expanding and evolving daily.
+*Check back here often—this information is expanding and evolving daily.

 WHO: For any man who is, had, or wants to be a Dad

-HOW-format: Using a 12-step meeting format
+HOW-format: Using a format similar 12-step meetings

 TAKE SURVEY HERE

-Proposed Readings (read aloud in each meeting)
+Proposed Readings (that may be read aloud in meetings)

 Dad Meet is a fellowship of men who are, have, or aspire to be a Dad who share their experience, strength, and hope with each other that they may meet the challenges and experience the joy of fatherhood and help others to do the same.
 The only requirement to participate is a desire to become more conscious than you were yesterday.
 There are no dues or fees for Dad Meet membership; we are self-supporting through our own contributions for expenses, which may include a licensed facilitator’s time.
 Dad Meet is not allied with any sect, denomination, politics, organization, or institution; does not wish to engage in any controversy; neither endorses nor opposes any cause, religion, or philosophy.
 Our primary purpose is to stay conscious as Dads and help others to achieve a higher consciousness.